-The next Royal Liverpool Philharmonic Society Annual General Meeting will be held in the Music Room at Liverpool Philharmonic Hall on Monday 4 November 2019 at 5pm.
+The next Royal Liverpool Philharmonic Society Annual General Meeting will be held online on Monday 2 November 2020 at 5pm.

 New Board Members

 Claire Jackson, a chartered accountant, worked for 25 years in Liverpool in private practice.
 She was head of audit and head of forensics for much of her career and has a wide area of financial expertise.
 Claire has always been passionate about the arts.
 In childhood this included performing in choirs, playing musical instruments, acting and performing as well as being a keen ballerina.
 This translated as an adult into her career by acting for many arts and media based clients as well as starting her accountancy career working for a television company.
 She has won several professional awards during her career in practice including Financial Advisor of the Year in 2014.
 Claire left practice two years ago at which time she had been the Audit Partner for Royal Liverpool Philharmonic for several years, which has given her a deep understanding of the financial side of the organisation.

 She is now Chief Finance Officer of a group of primary schools on the Wirral and this has given her great insight into the public sector and the challenges schools currently face.

 Claire has a huge passion for the region and for community impact projects and has supported many local projects on a pro bono basis over the years to get them off the ground.
 Claire performs regularly with Rock Choir as well as being a passionate supporter of the In Harmony programme.